Search for opportunities to participate in a clinical research study.

 - Mixed spasmodic dysphonia: In very rare cases, people have a combination of the two types.
 Because the muscles that open and the muscles that close the vocal folds are not working properly, this type has a mix of symptoms.

-In all three types, the spasms usually do not occur and the voice sounds normal while laughing, crying, or shouting.
-However, stress often makes the muscle spasms more severe.
+In all three types, the spasms usually do not occur and the voice sounds normal while laughing, crying, or shouting (these are examples of emotional expression, which is spared in spasmodic dysphonia).
+Stress often makes the muscle spasms more severe.
 Breathing and swallowing are usually unaffected.
+In some people, tremor of the voice box will accompany spasmodic dysphonia.

 Cause of Spasmodic Dysphonia